arthurostrauss/Quantum_Optimal_Control/gate_level_abstraction/spillover_noise_use_case/PulseSpilloverNoise_ReadMe.md

 ## Motivation

 Pulse spillover is a form of noise that occurs in quantum computing systems and arises when control pulses meant to manipulate specific qubits inadvertently affect neighboring qubits.
 This noise can degrade the performance and reliability of quantum computations and lowering the quality of quantum gate operations.
-Therefore, it is an important aspect worth studying and addressing in noise-surpression strategies.
+Therefore, it is an important aspect worth studying and addressing in noise-suppression strategies.

 ## Sources of Pulse Spillover